Road Space Reallocation

 Benefits and Costs

 Road Space Reallocation can encourage the use of alternative modes and create a more efficient transportation system, and so can help achieve all TDM objectives.
+By improving access and creating more attractive, walkable neighborhoods it can support economic development (Fleming, Turner and Tarjomi 2013).
 Research by Cairns (1999) indicates that it can increase road safety.

 Table 3 Benefit Summary